MarvellEmbeddedProcessors/dao/doc/guides/white_papers/accelerated-nginx.rst

 - Hardware-accelerated TLS encryption and handshake processing
 - Transparent integration using the OpenSSL engine
 - Frees CPU cores for application and networking logic
-- Scales efficiently up to 45 Gbps (50G line rate) at only 23 W power
+- Scales efficiently up to 45 Gbps (50G line rate)

 Architecture & Design
 =====================